-The Easy Install Wizard requires that your Windows 98SE, Me, 2000, XP, or Mac OS 9.2x or X v10.x computer be connected directly to your cable or DSL modem and that the Internet connection is active and working at the time of installation.
-If it is not, you must use the

-"Alternate Setup Method" section of this User Manual to configure your Router.
-Additionally, if you are using an operating system other than Windows 98SE, Me, 2000, or XP, you must set up the Router using the "Alternate Setup Method" section of this User Manual.
+The Easy Install Wizard requires that your Windows® 98SE, Me, 2000, XP or Mac OS 9.2x, X.1.x computer be connected directly to your cable or DSL modem and that the Internet connection is active and working at the time of installation.
+If it is not, you must use the "Alternate Setup Method" section of this manual to configure your Router.
+Additionally, if you are using an operating system other than Windows 98SE, Me, 2000, or XP, you must set up the Router using the "Alternate Setup Method" section of this manual.